Hackermanker/Autofilterbot/README.md

 * `Support`: Your support chat.

 # credits
-Team evamaria
+Team evamaria,
-Subin ps
+Subin ps,
-Trojanzhex
+Trojanzhex,
 DK for his tovinio as i just added koyeb support when there were no repos at the time of heroku started paid service.
+(You can check out the contributors tag below to get their profiles and more info)